mpenet/pact/README.md

 * **Spec forms/composition of specs**: schemas can be inferred for all clojure.spec forms (s/and & co).
-In the cases where we cannot infer the schema we provide ways for you to specify what to do.
-We also provide ways to extend what we generate out of the box.
+In the cases where we cannot infer the schema we provide ways for you to specify what to generate.

 * **Spec alias chains**: we ensure that alias chains are understood and walk them up trying to find the first spec key that will allow json-schema